 These plastic rails help keep the bag solid at the base.

-The wheels are really robust and attached in a manner that ensures you won’t have a wheel come off (like what can happen on the Scicon Aero Comfort).
+The wheels are really robust and attached in a manner that ensures you shouldn’t have a wheel come off.

 There is a bunch of plastic that ensures you shouldn’t have cracking across the plastic attachors, which can happen on luggage bags.